-The Chair, if any, or in his or her absence another Director nominated by the Directors present shall preside as chair of each Directors' meeting.
+The Chair, if any, or in his or her absence another Director nominated by the Directors present shall preside as chair of each Directors' meeting

-17. Voting12
+17. Voting

-- 17.1 Questions arising at a Directors' meeting shall be decided by a majority of votes. - 17.2 In all proceedings of Directors each Director must not have more than one vote.
-13 - 17.3 In case of an equality of votes, the Chair shall have a second or casting vote.
+- 17 l Questions arising at a Directors' meeting shall be decided by a majority of votes - 17.2 In all proceedings of directors each director must not have more than one vote 13 - 17.3 In case of an equality of votes, the Chair shall have a second or casting vote

-18. Decisions without a meeting14
+18. Decisions without a meeting

-- 18.1 The Directors may take a unanimous decision without a Directors' meeting by indicating to each other by any means, including without limitation by Electronic Means, that they share a common view on a matter.
-Such a decision may, but need not, take the form of a resolution in Writing, copies of which have been signed by each Director or to which each Director has otherwise indicated agreement in Writing. - 18.2 A decision which is made in accordance with Article 18.1 shall be as valid and effectual as if it had been passed at a meeting duly convened and held, provided the following conditions are complied with: - 18.2.1 approval from each Director must be received by one person being either such person as all the Directors have nominated in advance for that purpose or such other person as volunteers if necessary ("the Recipient"), which person may, for the avoidance of doubt, be one of the Directors; - 18.2.2 following receipt of responses from all of the Directors, the Recipient must communicate to all of the Directors by any means whether the resolution has been formally approved by the Directors in accordance with this Article 18.2; - 18.2.3 the date of the decision shall be the date of the communication from the Recipient confirming formal approval; - 18.2.4 the Recipient must prepare a minute of the decision in accordance with Article 47.
+- The Directors may take a unanimous decision without a Directors' meeting by indicating to each other by any means, including without limitation by electronic means, that they share a common view on a matter.
+Such a decision may, but need not, take the form of a resolution in writing, copies of which have been signed by each Director or to which each Director has otherwise indicated agreement in writing. - 18 2 A decision which is made in accordance with Article 18 1 shall be as valid and effectual as if it had been passed at a meeting duly convened and held, provided the following conditions are complied with - 18 2 1 approval from each Director must be received by one person being either such person as all the Directors have nominated in advance for that purpose or such other person as volunteers if necessary ("the Recipient"), which person may, for the avoidance of doubt, be one of the Directors, - 18.2 2 following receipt of responses from all of the Directors, the Recipient must communicate to all of the Directors by any means whether the resolution has been formally approved by the Directors in accordance with this Article 18 2,

+- 18 2 3 the date of the decision shall be the date of the communication from the Recipient confirming formal approval, - 18 2 4 the Recipient must prepare a minute of the decision in accordance with Article 47